vivekverma4669/sugar_clone/README.md

 # Sugar Clone

-This project is a clone of Sugar, implemented using Node.js for the backend and HTML for the frontend.
+This project is a clone of Sugar, implemented using Node.js for the backend and React  for the frontend.

 ## Features